 The Festa di San Paolo, on the 29 June, involves the u giru ro pani, in which a cart goes round the town collecting bread donated by the town’s inhabitants.

-We would like to finish the tour of the “living” city with the wonderful Sicilian baroque façade of the Church Annunziata.
-It has twin spiral columns that are decorated with marzipan fruit sculptures.
-The Annunciation by Antonello da Messina, now preserved at the Museum Bellomo in Syracuse, seems to have been commissioned for the Church Annunziata.
+We finish the tour of the “lively” town with the wonderful Sicilian Baroque façade of the Chiesa dell’Annunziata.
+The church’s paired, spiral columns are so heavily decorated that they look like the Sicilian marzipan sweets known as ‘frutta martorana’.
+The Annunciation of Antonello da Messina, now kept in the Museo Bellomo in Siracusa seems to have been commissioned for this church.

 Finally, there are the old patisseries, with their secular tradition, providing something “sweet” for the palate: cakes made with almonds and walnuts from Palazzolo’s broad valleys, combined with pistachios, Hyblaean honey, praline with coffee and walnut liqueur and candied orange peel ‘lunettes’.